bodiem13/Relo/README.txt

 	Finally, the clustervis.py, flask_app.py, and vis_development_app.py files are used to run python code related to this project.

-Please refer to Diagram_1 below for more information about the structure of the 'app' directory (note the images that are stored in the 'static' directory are not included in the diagram below).
+Please refer to Diagram_1 below for more information about the structure of the 'app' directory.
+Note the images that are stored in the 'static' directory are not included in the diagram below.

 Diagram_1
 ├── app/